Even though we may not completely approve on everything he’s done, I think Napoleon had a pretty good idea on how to delegate:

 When choosing which task to delegate, TIME is a major factor.
 There should be plenty of it to give both you and your report time to discuss, think and act.

 Another element to consider is the type of job you pick.
 Bad choices here are: tasks that have a major influence on the future of your company or department, projects that really are ‘too big to fail’, in other words: work that, if it would go wrong would have a large impact on things.
-Also tasks you feel should be done in 1 way only: your way, are not the tasks to delegate (pour report that gets a job like that).
+Also tasks you feel should be done in 1 way only: your way, are not the tasks to delegate (poor report who gets a job like that).

 So, that’s it, simple as that.